pygame/pygame/docs/reST/ref/examples.rst

    So far it looks like normal :mod:`pygame.event` is faster by up to two times.
 So maybe fastevent isn't fast at all.

-   Tested on windowsXP sp2 athlon, and freebsd.
+   Tested on Windows XP SP2 Athlon, and FreeBSD.

-   However... on my debian duron 850 machine fastevents is faster.
+   However... on my Debian Duron 850 machine fastevents is faster.

    .. ## pygame.examples.fastevents.main ##